How can you learn English or aother new language? Should you research courses, buy a grammar book, download Duo Lingo or Google Translate?

 2. What kind of learner am I?
 What’s my learning style?

 Notice how you learn best and keeping doing it that way.
-Stop doing activities that demotivate you.
+Stop doing activities that you don’t like or that demotivate you.

 3. Is it better to learn a language on my own or in a group?